 APR and Interest Rate

-The other major factors impacting the cost of your mortgage are the interest rate and APR.
+The other major factors that impact the cost of your mortgage are the interest rate and the APR.
 The interest rate is a percentage that shows how much the loan costs annually.
-The APR is another important percentage to look at since it includes not only the interest rate, but also any additional fees and points you are paying toward the loan.
+The APR is another important percentage to look at because it includes not only the interest rate, but also any additional fees and points you're paying toward the loan.

-When comparing mortgages, be sure to look at both the interest rates and APRs.
-It could be that two lenders offer the same interest rate, but one has more fees and therefore a higher APR.
+Be sure to look at both the interest rates and APRs when you're comparing mortgages.
+Two lenders might offer the same interest rate, but one may have more fees and therefore a higher APR.